jdevfullstack-tutorials/code-testing/README.md

 testing in the first place.
 So I wrote them backwards.
 With that, I refactored the
-code in such a way that:
+everything in such a way that:

 1. a function will just
 return one value
 2. components should not